Indoor Air Quality

 IAQ Frequently Asked Questions (FAQ)

-If you believe there is a health concern related to the indoor environment, please visit the University Employee Occupational Health Clinic for a medical evaluation.
-At this time, you will be asked to complete the form: Request for Indoor Air Quality Investigation.
-Please complete the form and submit via email or fax.
+- If you believe there is a health concern related to the indoor environment, please schedule an appointment for a medical evaluation at the University Employee Occupational Health Clinic by calling 919-966-9119.
+Please also complete the Request for Indoor Air Quality Investigation form.
 It is important when completing the request that you provide as much detail as possible for the EHS Responder.